dastal/Tutorials/README.md

 # Tutorials
- Repository for collecting all the Projects of Tutorials, Crash Courses, and Introductions.
+Repository for collecting all the Projects of Tutorials, Crash Courses, and Introductions I completed to learn new programming languages, technologies, etc.
 Following the list with the links and short descriptions of all the repositories:

 | Link | Description |
 |:-----|:------------|